-Subject to this section, a member of the Board, a member of a committee of the Board or a person employed or engaged on work related to the affairs of the Board must not divulge
+(1) Subject to this section, a member of the Board, a member of a committee of the Board or a person employed or engaged on work related to the affairs of the Board must not divulge information that comes to his or her knowledge by virtue of that office or position except -

-10011012007 s.
-602 Part 7.1 - Legal Profession Board of Tasmania information that comes to his or her knowledge by virtue of that office or position except - (a) in the course of, and for a purpose related to, carrying out the duties of that office or position; or (b) as may be authorised by or under this Act or any other Act; or (c) in evidence before a court in which proceedings arising from matters subject to a report of the Board have been brought.
-Penalt y: Fine not exceeding 100 penalty units.
+- (a) in the course of, and for a purpose related to, carrying out the duties of that office or position; or - (b) as may be authorised by or under this Act or any other Act; or - (c) in evidence before a court in which proceedings arising from matters subject to a report of the Board have been brought.

-(2) Notwithstanding subsection (1), a person referred to in that subsection may divulge information referred to in that subsection to -

-- the Board; and (a)

-- (b) a prescribed authority; and

-- the Minister; and (c)

-- a member of a law enforcement or (d) prosecution authority of any jurisdiction, or of the Commonwealth, relating to a matter referred to the authority by the Minister or reported to the authority by the Board to which the information is relevant; and

-- corresponding authority (e) a that has requested the information in connection with actual or possible disciplinary
+- (2) Notwithstanding subsection (1), a person referred to in that subsection may divulge information referred to in that subsection to - (a) the Board; and - (b) a prescribed authority; and - (c) the Minister; and - (d) a member of a law enforcement or prosecution authority of any jurisdiction, or of the Commonwealth, relating to a matter referred to the authority by the Minister or reported to the authority by the Board to which the information is relevant; and - (e) a corresponding authority that has requested the information in connection with actual or possible disciplinary

-action against an Australian legal practitioner; and

-(f) a person to whom the Board has delegated its power to investigate pursuant to this Act.
+- action against an Australian legal practitioner; and - (f) a person to whom the Board has delegated its power to investigate pursuant to this Act.

-- (1) An action does not lie against a member or employee of the Board or against a member of a committee of the Board for any act or omission by the member or employee, or by the Board or committee, in good faith and in the performance or purported performance of functions, or in the exercise or purported exercise of powers, under this Act. - (2) An action does not lie against a person to whom the Board has delegated or contracted a function under this Act for any act or omission done by the person in good faith and in the performance or purported performance of functions, or in the exercise or purported exercise of powers, under this Act. - (3) A liability that would, but for this section, attach to - (a) a member or employee of the Board; or - (b) a member of a committee of the Board; or s.
-603 Part 7.1 - Legal Profession Board of Tasmania (c) a natural person to whom the Board had delegated or contracted a function under attaches to the Board.
+- (1) An action does not lie against a member or employee of the Board or against a member of a committee of the Board for any act or omission by the member or employee, or by the Board or committee, in good faith and in the performance or purported performance of functions, or in the exercise or purported exercise of powers, under this Act. - (2) An action does not lie against a person to whom the Board has delegated or contracted a function under this Act for any act or omission done by the person in good faith and in the performance or purported performance of functions, or in the exercise or purported exercise of powers, under this Act. - (3) A liability that would, but for this section, attach to - (a) a member or employee of the Board; or - (b) a member of a committee of the Board; or attaches to the Board.

-this Act -
+(c) a natural person to whom the Board has delegated or contracted a function under this Act -